lweasel/piquant/docs/extending.rst

 Adding a new statistic
 ----------------------

-To add a new statistic, a class should be added to the Python module ``statistics.py``, marked with the decorator ``@_Statistic``, and fulfilling the API requirements detailed below.
+To add a new statistic, a class should be added to the Python module ``statistics.py``, marked with the decorator ``@_statistic``, and fulfilling the API requirements detailed below.
 Any such statistic will be automatically included in the post-quantification analysis performed by *piquant*: graphs will be produced showing the variation of the statistic as measured for different quantification tools as sequencing parameters and transcript classification measures change.

 A statistics class must have the following attributes and methods (note that the attributes can most easily be provided by extending the class ``_BaseStatistic``):